Chiropractic works because you are a self-healing organism controlled and regulated by your nervous system.

 Today's chiropractor receives a formal education that is comparable to that received by medical practitioners.
 However, since chiropractors don’t prescribe drugs or perform surgery, they instead receive in-depth training in anatomy, physiology, nutrition, diagnosis, X-ray and adjusting techniques.

-Chiropractors complete a 5 year degree with classroom and laboratory work in anatomy, physiology, public health, microbiology, pathology and biochemistry as well as hands on practice to ensure they have sufficent training and are qualified to help all prospective patients.
+Chiropractors complete a 5 year degree with classroom and laboratory work in anatomy, physiology, public health, microbiology, pathology and biochemistry as well as hands on practice to ensure they have sufficient training and are qualified to help all prospective patients.